aiida-vasp/aiida-vasp/doc/source/tutorials/bulk_modulus.rst

 Step 5
 ^^^^^^

-The bulk modulus is obtained from these results as
+The bulk modulus can now be calculated from these results as

 ::

    In [1]: -(41.84250889 + 41.01394436) / 2 * ((-21.66753480 * 2 - 21.66848806) / 3 - (22.73458454 * 2 + 22.73469456) / 3) / (41.84250889 - 41.01394436) / 10
    Out[1]: 222.0123695032054

-So we should get bulk modulus of ~222 GPa by using AiiDA-VASP, too, as shown below.
+We thus obtain the bulk modulus of ~222 GPa for this calculation.

+If there is any intention to perform this calculation in a repeatedly and robustly manner, the workflow above should be define more formally.
+AiiDA comes into play with the concept of workflows.
+Let us try to perform the same calculation with some simple AiiDA assistance.

 AiiDA-VASP script
 -----------------